Siddhi-Gawner/IBM_coursework/README.md

 # IBM_coursework

-This repository includes a jupyter notebook "DataScienceEcosystem.ipynb" which is a part of course work of "Tools for Data Science" course from "IBM Data Science" learning path on Coursera.
+This repository includes jupyter notebooks which are a part of course work of specialization "IBM Data Science" from IBM on Coursera.